 Our most important task is, of course, taking care of the trees, and harvesting and pressing the olives.
-The way we care for the trees and olives, the way we harvest them, together with the quality of the soil and the climate, determine the quality of the olive oil.
+The way we care for the trees and olives, together with the quality of the soil and the climate, determine the quality of the olive oil.

 Taking care of the trees

-In the months of December till May, the olive trees are being pruned.
+In the months of December till March, the olive trees are being pruned.
 It is important to open up the crown of the tree, so that sunlight can reach the branches.
 Pruning is a real craft.
-After the yearly pruning, the thick-cut branches have to be taken out of the orchard as soon as possible, as they contain little bugs that affect the olives trees.
-Twice a year in July and September, the trees are sprayed with copper sulfur, to fight the olive fly.
-We do not use pesticides.
-Four times a year, all trees receive a bucket of nutrition.
+After the yearly pruning, we shred the pruned branches and leave them as organic material in the orchard: mulching.
+We do not use herbicides, pesticides nor any other chemical, not natural, substance in taking care of the olives.